Rethinking Data Center Network Architecture

 What is the difference between fabric scheduling and end-point scheduling?

-With fabric scheduling, the scheduling is done with a cell-based fabric.
-Any packet that enters the system is broken into cells, sprayed across the entire fabric, and reassembled on the other side.
-This is controlled by the switches themselves and ensures that even at very high fabric utilization, you will not suffer from any packet loss, jitter, or delay.
-This results in very good job completion time and very good bus bandwidth within the server’s collective communication library.
+Let’s talk a bit about the difference between fabric scheduling and endpoint scheduling.
+When it comes to fabric scheduling, the scheduling is done with a cell-based fabric.
+That means that basically any packet that goes into the system is broken into cells, spread across the entire fabric, and reassembled on the other side.
+This is a very simple technology, you may say, because it is controlled by the switches themselves and ensures that even with very high utilization of the entire fabric, You will not suffer from any packet loss, jitter, or delay, and this results in very good job completion time, in very good bus bandwidth if you look at the collective communication library within the server itself.

 DriveNets strategy: how does the scheduled fabric design fit across customer segments?